ChainSafe/engineering-handbook/docs/2_development/2_tech-stack/rust.md

     - You can then install the rust plugin for Clion from their [marketplace](https://plugins.jetbrains.com/plugin/8182-rust)
     - Very polished IDE and streamlined workflow for code editing.
     - It comes with a cost at 200 USD / year, however there is [free license program](https://www.jetbrains.com/community/opensource/#support) you can apply for non-commercial opensource projects
-    - Chainsafe will get a license for you, ask your manager about it.
+    - ChainSafe will get a license for you, ask your manager about it.

 - **Visual Studio code**
     - [VSCode](https://github.com/microsoft/vscode) for short, is an opensource code editor from Microsoft